spotify/helios/docs/zk_security.md

 Masters are granted all permissions except ADMIN on all nodes.

-**Note that credentials are sent to ZooKeeper in plain-text** (we currently don't support using encrypted connections to ZooKeeper) - meaing that ACLs are only effective if you can trust the network that you run on.
+**Note that credentials are sent to ZooKeeper in plain-text** ,meaning that ACL's are only effective if you can trust the network that you run on.
+Alternatively, you can try to [setup SSL for ZooKeeper client-server communication](https://cwiki.apache.org/confluence/display/ZOOKEEPER/ZooKeeper+SSL+User+Guide).

 ## Configuring ACL support